CloudLabsAI-Azure/AIW-Azure-Network-Solutions/LabFiles/Provision-Network-Landing-Zone.md

 ## Task 1: Provision Virtual Network

+## Overview

+In this task, you will create a virtual network

 1. From your **LABVM**, connect to the Azure portal, select **+ Create a resource**.

      ![Create resource](https://github.com/Divyasri199/AIW-Azure-Network-Solutions/blob/prod/media/createRS.png?raw=true)